 Sugars are not only added to foods that are obviously sweet like sodas, ice cream, and candy.
 They are also added to foods you wouldn’t necessarily expect, such as condiments, sauces, and frozen foods.

 When buying processed foods, always read the ingredient list carefully to look for hidden sugars.
 Keep in mind that sugar can be listed by over 50 different names.

 The most effective way to reduce your sugar intake is to eat mostly whole and unprocessed foods.

 Added sugars should be limited, but there is no need to worry about those found naturally in foods.
 Consuming a diet high in whole foods and low in processed foods is the best way to avoid added sugars.

 Glucose and fructose are simple sugars, or monosaccharides.

 Your body can absorb them more easily than the disaccharide sucrose, which must be broken down first.

-Fructose may have the most negative health effects, but experts agree that you should limit your intake of added sugar, regardless of the type.
+Added fructose may have the most negative health effects, but experts agree that you should limit your intake of all types of added sugar.